lxtk-org/lxtk/CONTRIBUTING.md

 for LXTK.
 The recommended IDE configuration is described in the [tools/tools.p2f](tools/tools.p2f) file.

-LXTK currently uses `JavaSE-1.8` for compilation.
+LXTK currently uses `JavaSE-11` for compilation.
 Please add a matching JRE.
-Perfect match (i.e. Java SE 8) is recommended to avoid build warnings.

 LXTK uses specific code formatting conventions for Java.
 Please import and use the formatter profile provided in [tools/formatter.xml](tools/formatter.xml).